sahan1583/movie-explorer/README.md

 2. **Filter by Genre**: Click on the genre tags to filter movies.
 Click again to remove the filter.
 3. **View Movie Details**: Click on a movie to see more details in an overlay.
 4. **Navigate Pages**: Use the "Previous Page" and "Next Page" buttons to navigate through the list of movies.
+5. **Youtube Video Carousel**: Watch related YouTube videos in a carousel